 Troubleshooting: the bugs that actually happen

 This section doesn’t exist in vendor docs.
-These are the failure modes we hit running a remote MCP server in production for six months.
+These are the failure modes we hit running a remote MCP server in production.
 If your connector misbehaves, it’s almost always one of these.

 “Failed to resolve OAuth client” (ChatGPT)